andre-ye/uni/docs/phil/phil-120/textbook.md

 - We begin by assuming an arbitrary name @n.
 - Follow each arbitrary name with a condition upon which we choose an object in the domain.

+---

+## Chapter 32: = Proofs

+### 23.1: =Elim
+- We can build `=` into formal proofs.
+- If $$p = a$$, we can substitute one name for any other in FOL.
+- =Elim also allows us to substitute one or more occurrences of a name.
+- Transitivity of identity
+- If you want to use multiple different identities, you must do each one step at a time.

+### 23.2: =Intro
+- A logically true conclusion follows from anything.
+- We can introduce `a=a` any time.
+- Symmetry of identity.